argosumy/intership-back-end/Readme.md

 6. Open URL [http://localhost:8080](http://localhost:8080) in a web browser.
 If needed, you can connect to the database via commandline:
    `psql -h localhost -p 5432 -d mydatabase -U mydbuser`

+_**Note:**_ Database data will be stored locally in a folder **db-data**.
+If needed to purge all data from previous tests, you can delete this folder after stopping the application.

 7. To stop the application press **Ctrl+C** in a command prompt or type command `docker-compose down`